pasyuk/woowgallery/readme.txt

 * Beautiful **Gallery Skins** for Customization
 * **Albums Gallery** - Easily organize your photo galleries, choose cover photos, and more.
 * **Featured Content Gallery** - Easily create galleries based on posts, pages, products, testimonials, portfolios, and other custom post types.
-* **Dynamic Gallery** - Easily create dynamic content galleries from various different sources.
+* **Dynamic Gallery** - Easily create dynamic content galleries from various different sources (WordPress, Instagram, Flagallery...).
 * **Video Gallery** - Not just for photos!
 You can add local videos in your video gallery and link your photos with video from YouTube and Vimeo.
 * **Slideshow** - Add beautiful slideshow with autoplay, manual controls, and more.
 * **Image Tags** - Organize your WordPress photos with tags for easy search and display that also filtrable.